rashneh/Pirate-Game/README.md

 $ ./hunt -vspM < map2_input.map.txt > map2_output.txt

+Output without options will look like:

+'No treasure found after investigating 5 locations.'
+OR 'Treasure found at 0,0 with path length 8.'

 Supported [options]

 --help, -h: Print a useful help message and exit, ignores all other options